London is a top shopping destination for people throughout the world.

 And for those who like things a bit darker, a number of Jack the Ripper's victims lived and died along the nearby streets and our guides will show you where it all played out on our Jack the Ripper Tour.

-Nearest Tube Station: Liverpool Street
+Underground Station: Liverpool Street